JohhannasReyn/usb-share-bridge/README.md

 # Key Packages That Need To Be Included:

+### LVGL

-LVGL - `lvgl` - download and unzip the LVGL Gui library <available here: `https://github.com/lvgl/lvgl`> to the following folder, "usb-share-bridge/lvgl/<lvgl library files>"
+`lvgl` - download and unzip the LVGL Gui library <available here: `https://github.com/lvgl/lvgl`> to the following folder, "usb-share-bridge/lvgl/<lvgl library files>"

+### Nlohmann/json

-Nlohmann - `nlohmann`  - download and unzip the nlohmann json library <available here: `https://github.com/nlohmann/json`> to the following folder, "usb-share-bridge/include/nlohmann/<nlohmann package files>"
+`nlohmann`  - download and unzip the nlohmann json library <available here: `https://github.com/nlohmann/json`> to the following folder, "usb-share-bridge/include/nlohmann/<nlohmann package files>"

 ***Make special note of the directory structure that is specified above as the project files use these paths to reference the files inside of these packages.***